Sushi Chef

 Is there a stigma against sushi restaurants that have non-Asian chefs?
 (And if there is, is it justified?)

-Asked by Bocephus over 9 years ago
+Asked by Bocephus about 10 years ago

 I think there can be a stigma to varying degrees with non-Asian chefs.
 Is it justified.
 No, it's unfair and racist.
 Is every graduate from the CIA (Culinary Institute of America) of French background?
 Do I need a German mechanic to work on my Mercedes?
 Does my salsa instructor need to be from Latin America?
 Do I need to be of Greek decent to use math properly?
 If you want a Japanese chef making your food then go to Japan if it makes you feel better.